 Adolescence is the last period of rapid cell growth.

-Approximately 15–20 per cent of a person’s height is acquired between the ages of 10 and 20, about half during a 2-year period of rapid growth.
-It is at this time that damage to bones, joints, ligaments and muscles is especially likely and when physical strain and repetitive movements can cause stunting, spinal injury and other lifelong deformities and disabilities.
+Approximately 15–20 percent of a person’s height is acquired between the ages of 10 and 20, about half during a 2-year period of rapid growth.
+It is at this time that damage to bones, joints, ligaments, and muscles is especially likely and when physical strain and repetitive movements can cause stunting, spinal injury and other lifelong deformities and disabilities.

-Adolescents are at increased risk because they lack work experience and may not make well-informed judgements; have a desire to perform well, are willing to go the extra mile without realizing the risks; learn unsafe behaviours from adults; might not be carefully trained or supervised; lack status and find it difficult to speak out about their rights; try to appear as if they understand, when actually they don’t, so as to appear competent.
+Adolescents are at increased risk because they lack work experience and may not make well-informed judgments; have a desire to perform well, are willing to go the extra mile without realizing the risks; learn unsafe behaviors from adults; might not be carefully trained or supervised; lack status and find it difficult to speak out about their rights; try to appear as if they understand, when actually they don’t, so as to appear competent.

-There is as yet no good solid research on this, but experience suggests that it is young people’s psychological and behavioural characteristics that often put them at risk, and it is their psychological health and development which may be most affected.
+There is as yet no good solid research on this, but experience suggests that it is young people’s psychological and behavioral characteristics that often put them at risk, and it is their psychological health and development which may be most affected.
 This is of great concern because psychological damage is often slow to manifest itself and hardest for those without explicit training to pick up.
-Young people are anxious to please; they may be impetuous and act without thinking, are sometimes impatient and move quickly, and lack experience; they are often reluctant to speak out on their own behalf; and they seldom have an organization or individual to represent them.
+Young people are anxious to please; they may be impetuous and act without thinking, are sometimes impatient and move quickly, and lack experience; they are often reluctant to speak out on their own behalf, and they seldom have an organization or individual to represent them.
 Many of the jobs that are accessible to children are the ones that require – and offer – little formal training and frequently lack adequate adult supervision, which adds to the risks.”